 9. Several studies indicated that the revised results will be provided, incorporating the applicable remarks]

 A8.1 Technical Analysis

+[

+NOTE: General for all studies:

+“each study submitted to Working Party (WP) 5D should have an introductory paragraph or clear explanation to clearly indicate the following:

+‒ Which P-series Recommendations have been used and for which purposes?
+Has terrain data been considered?

+‒ Which technical characteristics, operational parameters have been applied for the services/systems and, which of them deviate from the parameters agreed by the contributing groups and why?

+‒ Which methods have been used for interference calculations and simulation methodologies and are these baseline studies or sensitivity analysis?” (source: TEMP/347rev)

+]

 A8.1.1 Study A [USA (5D/295, 5D/494, 5D/765)]

 The sharing scenario between IMT and MetSat (space-to-Earth) in the 7 750-7 900 MHz band is depicted in Figure A8-1.